LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-methods.rst

 When Lasso first starts up, it looks for module files (Windows DLLs, OS X DYLIBs, or Linux SOs) in its "LassoModules" directory.
 As it encounters each module, it executes that module's ``registerLassoModule`` function once and only once.
-LCAPI developers must write code to register each of the new custom method (or type or datasource) in this ``registerLassoModule`` function.
+LCAPI developers must write code to register each new custom method (or type or data source connector) in this ``registerLassoModule`` function.
 The following example function is required in every LCAPI module.
 It gets called once when Lasso starts up:

 .. code-block:: c++